dschnare/jekyll-tools/test/README.md

 This is a simple test using the Jekyll Tools plugins.

+# Layout

+This project contains several new directories that are different than the typical Jekyll directories.

+- `_assets` : Contains third-party code, various documents for the project, etc.
+- `_src` : Contains source files meant for compilation such as JavaScript and Less files.

 # Setup

 Before you can setup this project you must have the following installed: